Titration Techniques in Analytical Chemistry

 Titration Curve

-A titration curve is a graph that plots the change in pH or other measured parameter against the volume of titrant added.
-The equivalence point is typically determined by the inflection point or endpoint of the titration curve.
+A titration curve is a graph that plots the change in pH (or other measured parameter like potential) against the volume of titrant added.
+The equivalence point is typically determined from the inflection point or the steepest part of the titration curve.
+Different types of titrations will have different shaped curves.

 Equipment and Techniques